Stress (biology): Psychology

 Acute stressful situations where the stress experienced is severe is a cause of change psychologically to the detriment of the well-being of the individual, such that symptomatic derealization and depersonalization, and anxiety and hyperarousal, are experienced.
 The International Classification of Diseases includes a group of mental and behavioral disorders which have their aetiology in reaction to severe stress and the consequent adaptive response.
-Chronic stress, and a lack of coping resources available, or used by an individual, can often lead to the development of psychological issues such as delusions, depression and anxiety (see below for further information).
-Chronic stress also causes brain atrophy, which is the loss of neurons and the connections between them.
-It affects the part of the brain that is important for learning, responding to the stressors and cognitive flexibility.
+Chronic stress, and a lack of coping resources available, or used by an individual, can often lead to the development of psychological issues such as delusions, depression and anxiety.

-Chronic stressors may not be as intense as acute stressors such as natural disaster or a major accident, but persist over longer periods of time, tend to have a more negative effect on health because they are sustained and thus require the body's physiological response to occur daily.
-This depletes the body's energy more quickly and usually occurs over long periods of time, especially when these microstressors cannot be avoided (i.e. stress of living in a dangerous neighborhood).
-See allostatic load for further discussion of the biological process by which chronic stress may affect the body.
-For example, studies have found that caregivers, particularly those of dementia patients, have higher levels of depression and slightly worse physical health than non-caregivers.
+Chronic stressors may not be as intense as acute stressors such as natural disaster or a major accident, but persist over longer periods of time and tend to have a more negative effect on health because they are sustained and thus require the body's physiological response to occur daily.
+This depletes the body's energy more quickly and usually occurs over long periods of time, especially when these microstressors cannot be avoided.

 When humans are under chronic stress, permanent changes in their physiological, emotional, and behavioral responses may occur.
 Chronic stress can include events such as caring for a spouse with dementia, or may result from brief focal events that have long term effects, such as experiencing a sexual assault.
 Studies have also shown that psychological stress may directly contribute to the disproportionately high rates of coronary heart disease morbidity and mortality and its etiologic risk factors.
 Specifically, acute and chronic stress have been shown to raise serum lipids and are associated with clinical coronary events.

 However, it is possible for individuals to exhibit hardiness—a term referring to the ability to be both chronically stressed and healthy.
 Even though psychological stress is often connected with illness or disease, most healthy individuals can still remain disease-free after being confronted with chronic stressful events.
 This suggests that there are individual differences in vulnerability to the potential pathogenic effects of stress; individual differences in vulnerability arise due to both genetic and psychological factors.
 In addition, the age at which the stress is experienced can dictate its effect on health.
 Research suggests chronic stress at a young age can have lifelong effects on the biological, psychological, and behavioral responses to stress later in life.